 - Broadest reach.
 Applicants should address how the proposed mentoring approach will reach a diverse and broad population of youth.
-OJJDP will consider the following factors in this determination: number of states where the applicant organization can show a history of providing mentoring services through subawards, number of states where the applicant organization proposes to use the awarded grant funds to provide mentoring services, number of program sites where the applicant organization can demonstrate a history of providing mentoring services through subawards, number of program sites where the applicant organization can demonstrate a history of providing mentoring services through subawards, number of program sites where the applicant organization proposes to use the awarded grant funds to provide mentoring services, number of youth served, number of mentors recruited, and diversity in the youth being served. - Target populations.
-The target population should include those youth who are identified as being at risk or high risk for involvement in the juvenile justice system (see above for definition of at-risk and high-risk youth).
+OJJDP will consider the following factors in this determination: number of states where the applicant organization can show a history of providing mentoring services through subawards, number of states where the applicant organization proposes to use the awarded grant funds to provide mentoring services, number of program sites where the applicant organization can demonstrate a history of providing mentoring services through subawards, number of program sites where the applicant organization can demonstrate a history of providing mentoring services through subawards, number of program sites where the applicant organization proposes to use the awarded grant funds to provide mentoring services, number of youth served, number of mentors recruited, and diversity in the youth being served. - Target population.
+The target population should include those youth who are identified as being at risk for delinquency or victimization and/or are involved in the juvenile justice system (see above for definition of at-risk youth).
 In addition, OJJDP strongly encourages applicants to target mentoring services that incorporate opportunities for youth and law enforcement engagement.

-OJJDP also encourages applicants to include services for the following populations: Al/AN youth, both on and off reservations; children of parents on active military duty; children of incarcerated parents; youth with disabilities; youth with opioid/substance abuse problems; and youth in rural communities.
-Mentoring programs targeting these populations should highlight how the anticipated services would best support the unique needs of these populations, such as key partnerships or specialized curricula.
+OJJDP also encourages applicants to consider how best to serve children of parents on active military duty, children of incarcerated parents, youth with disabilities, youth with opioid/substance abuse problems, and youth in rural6 communities.
+Mentoring programs serving these populations should highlight how the anticipated services would best support the unique needs of these populations, such as with key partnerships or specialized curricula.

 Category 3-Mentoring Programs for Youth Involved in the Juvenile Justice System.
 This category seeks to support youth mentoring organizations that have a demonstrated partnership (via a memorandum of understanding) with a juvenile justice agency.
 See the eligibility section above for more information.
-The focus of this category is to provide mentoring services to those youth screened as being low risk to public safety by a juvenile justice agency as a part of an overall diversion approach with a goal of rehabilitation and accountability.
+The focus of this category is to provide mentoring services to those system-involved youth screened as being low risk to public safety by a juvenile justice agency as part of an overall diversion approach, with a goal of rehabilitation and accountability.
 The program is intended to be a resource for juvenile justice agency staff (i.e., probation officers) to make available to those youth on their caseload who are in need of and most appropriate for community-based supervision and/or diversion services.